Doppelkopf: General principles

 Each set of eight cards consists of two cards from each suit.
-Thus, each card exists twice in the deck (hence the name Doppelkopf), resulting in a total number of 240 points.
+Thus, each card exists twice in the pack (hence the name Doppelkopf), resulting in a total number of 240 points.
 In the ensuing description, the more common 48-card version is assumed.
-The rules for the 40-card variant are the same; the only difference is that the nines are removed.
+The rules for the 40-card variant are the same except that the nines are removed.